金と銀の顔料を使ってみよう〜クサカベのエフェクト顔料〜

 【Art Materials Used】

-Colors: KUSAKABE Gold, Green Gold, Pearl Gold, Pearl Silver, Pearl Bronze, Acrylic Paint
+Colors: Gold, Green Gold, Pearl Gold, Pearl Silver, Pearl Bronze (KUSAKABE)

 Some of our customers use these pigments for coloring picture frames and wooden objects.
 For the wooden object like the image below, I applied a prime coat lightly and painted the middle part with KUSAKABE Gold and the top with KUSAKABE Green Gold.